 Select something from all the food groups (dairy, fruit, vegetables, protein, etc.) and just let them eat what they pick.

 Vary the foods, but stick to the food groups, and learn what your toddler likes and doesn’t like.
 Don’t worry if they don’t finish everything on their plate.

 They will eat enough to keep their tummies full.

-Also try not to give them too much milk, as this will fill their stomachs and replace food.
+Also, try not to give them too much milk, filling their stomachs and replacing food.

 Learn To Be Patient